AltspaceVR/altspacevr-project-sdk-tutorial/README.md

 # Part 2 - Write a Matching Tutorial

 For the sake of this project, we will imagine that the tutorial you are writing is part of a larger series.
 Please write a tutorial that walks your reader through adding the new APIs, libraries, or techniques you are using in your upgrade.
-A useful context may be that the example you started with was the previous tutorial, and the tutorial you are writing is a continuation of the series with your upgrades being the next step.
+A useful context may be that the example you started with was the previous tutorial, and the tutorial you are writing is a continuation of the series.

 You have two options for creating your tutorial:
   1. Use Markdown (http://dillinger.io/ is a pretty decent editor)